 - Courses that you have developed recently may require only a technology upliftment (Conversion to HTML5 with no instructional design involved)

 - Compliance courses (if any) that will work just fine with a visual uplift

-- Legacy courses may have to be restructured completely (including instructional design)
+- Flash courses may have to be restructured completely (including instructional design)